johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 - Sub-Type:
   - For discards:
-    - errors: Discards due to errors in processing packets or frames (e.g., checksum errors).
+    - errors: discards due to errors in processing packets or frames (e.g., checksum errors).
-    - policy: Discards due to policy enforcement (e.g., ACL drops).
+    - policy: discards due to policy enforcement (e.g., ACL drops).
-    - no-buffer: Discards due to lack of buffer space (e.g., congestion-related drops).
+    - no-buffer: discards due to lack of buffer space (e.g., congestion-related drops).

 Each sub-type may further contain specific reasons for discards, providing more detailed insight into the cause of packet loss.